-The highest available award is £750, however, applicants should note that most awards are between £300 and £500.
-The committee will look favourably on applications where other funding has been sort to fill any gap between the amount that is being requested and the funds required for the conference travel and attendance.
+Most awards are between £300 – £500, in exceptional circumstances awards of up to £750 may be made.
+It is expected that other sources of funds will be sought to meet the full cost of attendance.
+The committee will look favourably on applications where other funding has been sought to fill any gap between the amount that is being requested and the funds required for the conference travel and attendance.

 Due to the high number of applications received for each reviewing round, it should be noted that the conference that the applicant wishes to attend must be more than 1 month after the closing date of the round applied to.
 If the conference takes place less than 1 month after the closing date then the application will be ineligible and will not be reviewed by the committee.